Calabi-Yau Varieties with Fibre Structures: Dimension counting for fibered Calabi-Yau manifolds

 \centerline{{\bf Acknowledgements}}

-The research was partially supported by Center of Mathematical Sciences at Zhejiang University and the DFG-NSFC under the program \textquotedblleft Komplexe Geometrie".
-We wish to thank Eckart Viehweg for valuable suggestions on moduli spaces and the positivity of relative dualizing sheaves.
+We wish to thank Yi Hu for telling us the results in \cite{Matsu}, and thank Eckart Viehweg for valuable suggestions on moduli spaces and the positivity of relative dualizing sheaves.
 The first author is very grateful to Shing-Tung Yau for his constant encouragement.